 In this step, I used a handsaw to cut the sides of the raised garden bed frame.
 A handsaw is convenient because it does not need electricity—a perfect solution in a grid-down situation.

-Next, I assembled the frame by screwing the corners.
-I attached all the boards with screws instead of nails to make the frame firm.
-But if desired, you can create a grid pattern to section off different parts of your raised garden bed for specific plants or vegetables, which is particularly useful if you are creating multiple tiers within one raised bed.
+Next, I assembled the frame by screwing the corners together.
+I used screws instead of nails to make the frame more sturdy.
+If you want, you can also create a grid pattern to section off parts of your raised garden bed for different plants or vegetables.
+This is especially helpful if you’re building multiple tiers within the same bed.

 Choosing A Suitable Location For The Garden Bed